The opportunity in crisis for human resources

-Even though these two groups are facing very different problems, it’s possible for HR to help solve them with one strategy.
+Even though these two groups face very different problems, HR can help solve them with one strategy.
 I like to sum that strategy up in the following terms:

 Create a sense of stability and movement for everyone in the company.

-Stability is important for everyone – but particularly those who’ve worked in our offices until recently and are now working from home.
+Stability is important for everyone, particularly those who are now working from home.

-We’ve gone out of our way to make it easier for both our managers and our individual staff to speak to us directly.
+We’ve gone out of our way to make it easier for our managers and staff to speak to us directly.
 We’re holding regular COVID care calls to allow managers to tell us about the challenges they and their teams are facing.

 The challenges vary for different managers in different regions.
 Some of the Nordic countries are still able to work on-site with relatively little disruption.
 But in Spain, it’s only been possible to leave the house for anything other than basic necessities recently.
-Because of this, we’ve had to introduce a much greater element of flexibility alongside our attempts to preserve normality (as without it, many people wouldn’t be able to carry on their lives at all).
-Our new work/life balance policy reflects this, and is based on contribution rather than hours worked - with a much more flexible approach to when people choose to work as well as where they work.
+Because of this, we’ve introduced a greater element of flexibility alongside attempts to preserve normality (as without it, many people wouldn’t be able to carry on their lives at all).
+Our new work/life balance policy reflects this and is based on contribution rather than hours worked - with a much more flexible approach to when people choose to work and where they work.

-On the other hand, a sense of movement and progress is more important for two groups in particular right now: those who’ve been furloughed, and our new hires.
+On the other hand, a sense of movement and progress is more important for two groups, particularly right now: those on furlough and our new hires.

 For new joiners, we’ve had to re-examine our onboarding process extensively.
-We’ve created systems that allow the process to happen completely virtually, moving all the required inductions and learning online via our own Intuo platform.
-(We’re also making Intuo available to our customers to help them and their people stay fully engaged, wherever they are).
+We’ve created systems that allow the process to happen completely virtually, moving all the required inductions and learning online via our HCM platform.
+(We’re also making HCM available to our customers to help them and their people stay fully engaged, wherever they are).

-Part 2 (Opportunity): How can we capitalize on the crisis to create a better way of working
+Part 2: How can we capitalize on the crisis to create a better way of working?

-One of the more positive aspects of a large-scale crisis is that it gives us a unique opportunity to re-evaluate the way we do things, and ask if they’re truly necessary.
+One of the more positive aspects of a large-scale crisis is that it gives us a unique opportunity to re-evaluate how we do things and ask if they’re truly necessary.
 Before COVID, Unit4 was already engaged in a mission to create an extraordinary workspace for our people.
 We can use the crisis to help accelerate that process.

-The two most obvious ways in which we can make big changes to help get to extraordinary faster are related to travel and offices.
+The two most obvious ways we can make big changes to help get to extraordinary faster around travel and offices.

 And as for the office?
-We’re working alongside our new global Head of Workspace to transform our real estate worldwide to reflect the new realities of working.
+We’re working alongside our new global Head of Workspace to transform our real estate worldwide to reflect the new working realities.

 It’s become fashionable recently to call remote working the “new normal,” but I find that a little premature.
 In truth, we can’t really be sure what the “new normal” is.